seamuslowry/hundred-and-ten/README.md

 game.join('player_identifier')
 ```

-Joining a private game requires an invite before you will be able to join `join`.
+Joining a private game requires an invite before the player will be able to join `join`.

 ```python
 # be sure to initialize private games with one player